makahype/emboss_rbag/README.md

 Ruby and Angular source files.
 An implementation of using angular and ruby together.

 ## files:
-- src: angular source files
+- angular_src: angular source files
 - ruby_src: ruby source files